armilleiwilliam/volopa_front/README.md

 (this command creates tables and populate them with rate data and login details needed for the project, the rates are totally invented)
 #### php artisan serve (copy the link provided for the next part of the installation)
+#### if you click on the link provided it might suggest to click on "Generate App Key" button and refresh the page

 ## React front end Installation
 ##### git clone git@github.com:armilleiwilliam/volopa_front.git